Person smiling and looking down at their tablet.

 Workers' compensation insurance covers the cost of work-related injuries.
 It's required for all North Carolina businesses that have three or more employees.

-Who needs workers’ compensation in North Carolina?
+Who needs workers’ compensation insurance in North Carolina?

 Each state has different workers’ compensation laws, and in North Carolina, workers’ compensation insurance is mandatory for all employers with three or more employees, including part-time workers.